Griffin Remedy Clarifying Shampoo with Soap Nut Extract

-Griffin Remedy Clarifying Shampoo gives hair a fresh start by naturally removing unwanted deposits from hair products and harsh water.
-Soap Nut is a fruit which aids in softer more manageable hair but thoroughly cleansing the hair from root to tip.
-The natural soap found in these berries is called saponin, a natural cleaner and is gentle on both hair and skin, making them ideal for those with sensitive skin, eczema, allergies and psoriasis.
-Lavender Essential oil is added for its cleansing and soothing properties.
+GRIFFIN REMEDY Clarifying Shampoo gives hair a fresh start by naturally removing unwanted deposits from hair products and or harsh water, without stripping hair of its natural beauty.
+Soap Nut is a fruit which aids in softer more manageable hair by thoroughly cleansing the hair from root to tip.
+Lavender Essential Oil is added for its cleansing and soothing properties.

 How To Use